nunomaduro/talks/testing-done-rigth/README.md

 ## Summary

 Have you done testing before?
 Great!
 Now it’s time to learn how to do it right.
-This talk contains the best practices and guidelines to write tests in PHP that are readable, fast, reliable, isolated, without flakiness, and more.
+This talk contains the best practices and guidelines to write tests in PHP that are:
+- readable
+- fast
+- reliable
+- isolated
+- without flakiness
+- and more.

 Get ready for a 25 min live-coding session, where I am going to write tests for a real-world application.
 No worries, the examples will be in PHP/Laravel, but the principles can be applied to all languages and test frameworks.